-MICHAEL CAPO is a New York City based third-generation art and antiques dealer and has over thirty-five years of experience in the acquisition, sale and appraisal of fine antique furniture, paintings, silver, jewelry and decorative art.
+MICHAEL CAPO is a New York City based third-generation art and antiques dealer and has over forty years of experience in the acquisition, sale and appraisal of fine antique furniture, paintings, silver, jewelry and decorative art.
 His thousands of clients over the years have included private collectors, dealers, design professionals, bank executors, estate attorneys, museum executives and jewelers.

 In addition to learning the business while working with his father for many years in their very successful Capo D’acqua Antiques shop in Manhattan, Michael also built up very impressive credentials, both in education and business.
 He earned a Bachelor of Art History from New York University and also studied at Oxford University in England.
 Michael later studied at The Gemological Institute of America, nationally renowned for the identification of fine gemstones and diamond grading.